DePaul Blue Demons face the Xavier Musketeers on 3-game slide

 Chicago; Saturday, 2 p.m.
 EST

-BOTTOM LINE: DePaul enters the matchup with Xavier as losers of three games in a row.

-The Blue Demons have gone 6-3 at home.
-DePaul has a 4-6 record against teams over .500.
+BOTTOM LINE: DePaul aims to stop its three-game slide when the Blue Demons take on Xavier.

+The Blue Demons are 6-3 in home games.
+DePaul averages 74.1 points while outscoring opponents by 5.0 points per game.

 The Musketeers are 1-2 against Big East opponents.
-Xavier ranks ninth in the Big East with 33.3 rebounds per game led by Filip Borovicanin averaging 7.8.
+Xavier is second in the Big East with 18.6 assists per game led by Filip Borovicanin averaging 4.3.

-DePaul averages 74.1 points per game, 1.0 fewer point than the 75.1 Xavier allows.
-Xavier has shot at a 42.4% clip from the field this season, 0.3 percentage points higher than the 42.1% shooting opponents of DePaul have averaged.
+DePaul scores 74.1 points per game, 1.0 fewer point than the 75.1 Xavier allows.
+Xavier averages 9.5 made 3-pointers per game this season, 3.1 more made shots on average than the 6.4 per game DePaul gives up.

+The Blue Demons and Musketeers match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: CJ Gunn is shooting 45.5% and averaging 13.9 points for the Blue Demons.
-RJ Smith is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: CJ Gunn averages 1.4 made 3-pointers per game for the Blue Demons, scoring 13.9 points while shooting 34.5% from beyond the arc.
+Layden Blocker is averaging 11.1 points, 3.6 assists and 1.9 steals over the last 10 games.

-Tre Carroll is averaging 16 points and 5.5 rebounds for the Musketeers.
-Roddie Anderson III is averaging 12.6 points over the last 10 games.
+Borovicanin is averaging 9.1 points, 7.8 rebounds, 4.3 assists and 1.7 steals for the Musketeers.
+Tre Carroll is averaging 16.9 points over the last 10 games.

 LAST 10 GAMES: Blue Demons: 6-4, averaging 74.1 points, 29.3 rebounds, 15.9 assists, 6.8 steals and 3.3 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 69.5 points per game.